pcaston/OpenPeerPower.github.io/source/_integrations/discovery.markdown

 ---
 title: Discovery
-description: Instructions on how to setup Home Assistant to discover new devices.
+description: Instructions on how to setup Open Peer Power to discover new devices.
 ha_category:
   - Other
 ha_release: 0.7